-When are shareholder proposals due for the 2023 Annual Meeting?
+When are shareholder proposals due for the 2024 Annual Meeting?

-Any appropriate proposal submitted by a shareholder and intended to be included in our proxy statement and related proxy and presented at the 2023 Annual Meeting must be submitted in writing to our Secretary at 14000 Carlson Parkway, Plymouth, Minnesota 55441, and received no later than December 30, 2022.
+Any appropriate proposal submitted by a shareholder and intended to be included in our proxy statement and related proxy and presented at the 2024 Annual Meeting must be submitted in writing to our Secretary at 14000 Carlson Parkway, Plymouth, Minnesota 55441, and received no later than December 30, 2023.
 A shareholder proposal will need to comply with the SEC regulations under Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding the inclusion of shareholder proposals in company-sponsored proxy materials.
 Although the Board will consider shareholder proposals, we reserve the right to omit from our proxy statement, or to recommend shareholders vote against, shareholder proposals that we are not required to include under the Exchange Act, including Rule 14a-8.

-Additionally, pursuant to the advance notice provisions of our Bylaws, as authorized by applicable state law, for shareholders to present director nominations or other business at the 2023 Annual Meeting, a shareholder's notice of such nomination or other business must be received by our Secretary at the same address no earlier than February 14, 2023 and no later than the close of business on March 16, 2023 and must be in a form that complies with the requirements set forth in our Bylaws.
+Additionally, pursuant to the advance notice provisions of our Bylaws, as authorized by applicable state law, for shareholders to present director nominations or other business at the 2024 Annual Meeting, a shareholder's notice of such nomination or other business must be received by our Secretary at the same address no earlier than February 14, 2024 and no later than the close of business on March 15, 2024 and must be in a form that complies with the requirements set forth in our Bylaws.
 You are advised to review our Bylaws for these requirements.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules (once effective), shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 15, 2023.
-Such notice may be mailed to our Secretary at the address above or emailed to investorrelations@tileshop.com.
+In addition to satisfying the foregoing requirements under our Bylaws, including advance notice of director nominations, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth any additional information required by Rule 14a-19 under the Exchange Act no later than April 14, 2024.
+Such notice may be mailed to our Secretary at the address above.